 Buffer requires you to write posts and then it will automatically post to your queue as you schedule it.
 With Hootsuite, you can manually choose post times or use the auto-scheduling feature to allocate optimal times based on your audience.

-Both of these tools allow you to manage multiple social streams (Facebook, Twitter, and LinkedIn) in one convenient location.
+Both of these tools allow you to manage multiple social streams (Facebook, Twitter, and LinkedIn) in one convenient location, although you may need to upgrade to a paid plan depending on how many social sites you use.
 Use these platforms if you want to spend the time writing and designing posts but not worry about posting them when you’re busy.

 Step 4: Keep it Human